ipfs-inactive/blog/README.md

 Now edit the metadata at the top of the file

-- `date` - the "_published at_" date, shown on the [blog index page](https://blog.ipfs.io) - please update at posting time to reflect current date (if you postdate a post in advance of publication, it will not appear when you preview the site locally; only posts with current and past dates are displayed) - **required**
+- `date` - the "_published at_" date, shown on the [blog index page](https://blog.ipfs.io) please update at posting time to reflect current date - **required** (posts will not be displayed until this date on the live blog, but you will see them locally when using `make dev`)
 - `author` - used to give you credit for your words - **required**
 - `title` - used as the `h1` on the post page, and the name of the post on the index page. **required**
 - `tags` - don't appear to be used right now, but set them anyone, as we'll want to add a "see more posts like this one" feature one day.